ERmak148/tensorflow_transformer/README.md

 # What do you need to work correctly?
 The structure of the network should be something like this:
-Embedding\n
+Embedding
-PositionalEncoding\n
+PositionalEncoding
-TransformerEncoder\n
+TransformerEncoder
-TransformerDecoder (2 inputs: input for decoder, encoder output. input for decoder on the example of GPT should be generated text)\n
+TransformerDecoder (2 inputs: input for decoder, encoder output. input for decoder on the example of GPT should be generated text)
-Flatten (optional)\n
+Flatten (optional)
 Dense (softmax for classification, mse for regression. or linear)

 # What if you dont want to submit data to PosEncoding and Embedding?